Lyman Twins of Altamonte, famous Vaudeville stage actors

 They purchased an abandoned lakefront orange grove in Forest City during the spring of 1911 and immediately began turning it into a large homestead.
 After performing one more full season of tours in early 1912 (the first one where they lost money), they retired from show business and quickly adapted to the rural life of farmers.

-Popular local legend insists that the brothers were first lured to the area by Charles Delemere Haines.
-The former Congressman had a huge estate and fernery along the north and west shores of Lake Orienta.
+Popular local legend insists that Charles Delemere Haines first lured the brothers to the area.
+The former Congressman had a vast estate and fernery along the north and west shores of Lake Orienta.
 He hosted lavish events with celebrities, loved Vaudeville, and later opened the Jasmine Theater (which still exists as a private home on Orange Drive).

-However, this author believes the facts belie that oral tradition to myth status.
-Haines did not move from New York to Altamonte Springs until January of 1912.
-By that point, the Lymans had already cultivated their Forest City land and become popular locals on their regular shopping trips to Sanford.
+However, this author believes the facts belie that oral tradition is a myth.
+Haines did not move from New York to Altamonte Springs until January 1912.
+By then, the Lymans had already cultivated their Forest City land and become famous locals on regular shopping trips to Sanford.

-Herbert was joined in the new farm life with his wife Louisa Scott.
+Herbert was joined in the new farm life by his wife Louisa Scott.
 She was better known by her stage name, Patti Rosa, and was a celebrity in her own right.
 She joined the Lyman group early on and married Herbert in 1904.
 Scott was of English descent and was the third generation of stage performers in her family.
-She was actually the second “Patti Rosa,” taking on the stage name of her mother who died in 1894 after an illustrious career on the circuit.
+She was actually the second “Patti Rosa,” taking on her mother’s stage name, who died in 1894 after an illustrious career on the circuit.

 The Lyman-Abbott wedding was hosted at the Lyman ranch in Forest City, known locally as “Lymandale.”
 Dr. J. W. Stagg officiated the ceremony, followed by a private yet elaborate reception.
 The newlyweds returned to farm life in Forest City after their honeymoon.